The truth about food and medicines.

 DANGER OF FALSE-POSITIVES

-However, there are those who cast doubt on these claims.
-(See important update below) The danger attached to early mammograms is not so much from radiation but from false-positive results that can lead to unnecessary biopsies, resulting in scar tissue that can make subsequent mammograms more difficult to read.
+The danger attached to early mammograms is not so much from radiation but from false-positive results that can lead to unnecessary biopsies, resulting in scar tissue that can make subsequent mammograms more difficult to read.

 Furthermore, it is generally accepted that a cancer should be handled as carefully as possible with very gentle palpation in order to avoid accidental spread of the disease, and yet the compression used in the mammography procedure can be very rough indeed.